-Remuneration Expense Details for the Year Ended 30 June 2022
+Remuneration Expense Details for the Year Ended 30 June 2023

-The following table of benefits and payments represents the components of the current year and comparative year remuneration expenses for each member of KMP of the Group.
+The following table of benefits and payments represents the components of the current year and comparative year remuneration expenses for each member of KMP and director of the consolidated group.
 Such amounts have been calculated in accordance with Australian Accounting Standards.